parflow/docker/README.md

 ## Running

-Running ParFlow using the Docker instance is similiar to how ParFlow is run directly from the command line using TCL.
+Running ParFlow using the Docker instance is similiar to how ParFlow is run from the command line using TCL.
 The tclsh command is replaced with a platform specific script.

 Where you see: